Everyone deserves to control their own health care

 In BC, people with involuntary status under the Mental Health Act have no right to make decisions about their psychiatric treatment.
 The law says that everyone with involuntary status is ‘deemed’ to consent to all forms of psychiatric treatment and can be forcibly administered psychotropic medications and electroconvulsive therapy.
 The deemed consent law also prevents people from making a plan while they are well about psychiatric treatment they want when they have a crisis and prohibits family members or friends from making psychiatric treatment decisions for people with involuntary status.

 In September 2016, the Council of Canadians with Disabilities and two individuals who had experienced forced psychiatric treatment filed a Charter challenge to the deemed consent laws.
 The case challenges the deemed consent laws in BC that remove any right for involuntary patients to make psychiatric treatment decisions, either for themselves or through a trusted family member or friend.
-In October 2017 the two individuals discontinued their participation in the case and the case is proceeding with the Council of Canadians with Disabilities.
+After the BC government’s preliminary challenge to Council of Canadians with Disabilities’ legal right to bring the case was dismissed by the Supreme Court of Canada, the trial of the case was heard from May 29 – June 27, October 27 – November 7 and November 20, 2025.
+The parties will return before the Court in January 2026, after which the case will be with the Court to make its decision.
 The Council of Canadians with Disabilities is represented by lawyers at the Community Legal Assistance Society and the law firm McCarthy Tétrault.

 I was not given any say